WILLPOWER AND THE DECISION-MAKING PROCESS

 Therefore, without understanding the most important propositions of the two theories previously mentioned, it will be challenging to comprehend the complex ideas described in this little book about evolutionary psychology, willpower and the essence of the living being.

-As well as this introduction, this book about willpower has four additional chapters.
-Two of them concern the decision-making process, analyzed from a descriptive and scientific point of view; the other two are about the concept of the existence of the living being, from a philosophical and metaphysical perspective.
+As well as this introduction, there are four additional chapters.
+Two of them concern the decision-making process, analyzed from a descriptive and scientific point of view; the other two deal with the concept of the existence of the living being, from a philosophical and metaphysical perspective.

-The decision-making process studies the source of the wishes, ideas, and thoughts, through the mechanisms of willpower formation, such as automated decisions, reflexive and semi reflexive actions, and decision processes based on majorities, which end up configuring accurate political representation systems in the brain and groups of neurons.
+The decision-making process studies the source of the wishes, ideas, and thoughts through the mechanisms of willpower formation, such as automated decisions, reflexive and semi reflexive actions, and decision processes based on majorities, which end up configuring groups of neurons as accurate political representation systems in the brain.

-A particular case would be emotions, which are no more than unconscious responses to certain stimuli which identify the presence of a complicated situation, requiring a fast answer since there is not enough time to satisfactorily study it.
+A case would be emotions, which are no more than unconscious responses to certain stimuli, which identify the presence of a complicated situation, requiring a fast answer despite there is not enough time to study it satisfactorily.

-Additionally, we have included some thoughts on partial aspects of schizophrenia regarding evolutionary psychology, willpower, and the decision-making process.
+Additionally, there are some thoughts on partial aspects of schizophrenia regarding evolutionary psychology and the decision-making process.

 To avoid byzantine terminological discussions, we consider emotions as neuronal mechanisms of a scientific nature; and feelings as belonging to the realm of philosophy and metaphysics.

-At this point, we get to the most exciting and poetic part of the previous theories, the spatial and temporal discontinuity of the existence of the living being.
+At this point, there is the most exciting and poetic part of the previous theories, the spatial and temporal discontinuity of the existence of the living being.

-The definition of artificial intelligence is the last challenge posed in this book about cognitive psychology and willpower.
+The definition of artificial intelligence is the last challenge in this book.

-We hope the reader finds useful the ideas we have shared during those moments in which we all brood, our minds and our hearts, about what we are, where we come from and where we are going.
+We hope the reader finds useful the ideas shared during those moments in which we all brood, our minds and our hearts, about what we are, where we come from, and where we are going.